Analyzing Revenue and Sales on Your Income Statement

 The total revenue figure is important because a business must bring in money to turn a profit.
 If a company has less revenue, all else being equal, it's going to make less money.
 For start-up companies that have yet to turn a profit, revenue can sometimes serve as a gauge of potential profitability in the future.

 Many companies break revenue or sales up into categories to clarify how much was generated by each division.
 Clearly defined and separate revenue sources can make analyzing an income statement much easier.
-It allows more accurate predictions of future growth.
+It allows for more accurate predictions of future growth.
 Below you'll find a copy of the Starbucks 2001 income statement to view as an example, in Table STAR-1.
-(If you really want to get a kick, go check out the total sales figures for Starbucks in its 2015 annual report or Form 10-K filing.
+(If you can also check out the total sales figures for Starbucks in its 2015 annual report or Form 10-K filing.

-For those of you who don't mind me sharing the punchline, revenue grew to $15,197,300,000 over that span.
-In March of 2016, would have grown into more than $1,071,000 on a total return basis.
+In this example, revenue grew to $15,197,300,000 over that span.
+In March of 2016, this would have grown into more than $1,071,000 on a total return basis.
 That doesn't even assume you reinvested your dividends.
 For Starbucks, exponentially growing sales also meant exponentially growing profits — something that isn't necessarily true at all firms — and the owners were richly rewarded for their patience, enjoying a CAGR about which most people could only dream.

 As you see in the original, archived 2001 chart at the bottom of this page, sales at Starbucks came primarily from two sources: retail and specialty.
 In the annual report, management explains the difference between the two several pages before the income statement.
 "Retail" revenues refer to sales made at company-owned Starbucks stores across the world.
 Every time you walk in and order your favorite coffee, you are adding $3 to $5 in revenue to the company's books.
 "Specialty" operations, on the other hand, consists of money the company brings in by sales to "wholesale accounts and licensees, royalty and license fee income and sales through its direct-to-consumer business."
 In other words, the specialty division includes money the business receives from coffee sales made directly to customers through its website or catalog, along with licensing fees generated by companies such as Barnes and Noble, which pay for the right to operate Starbucks locations in their bookstores.